Devonics-Inc/FrPalletizingSetup/README.md

     2) Use the up/down arrows to adjust the values of the register until you see get "h0d.20" and press "set"
     3) Here, you should see a blinking "0".
 You'll need to set that to "1"  (using the up arrow) press set and then power cycle.
 ## Step 3: Communicating the robot to the rail:
 - The provided code should have the propper UDP set up, but you'll need to give it the values the first time you set it up.
 Screen shots of the correct parameters can be found in this repo.
+BEFORE CHANGING YOUR EXTENDED AXIS FROM 0 TO 1, MAKE THE CHANGES BELOW:
  - In "Initial"->"Peripheral"->"Ext.
 Axis" select Ext.
 Axis + UDP.
  - Change exaxis number to 1
  - Edit the "Communication config" to have the following values: